Meghdut-Mandal/Nimie/README.md

   4. Inside the folder execute **go build -o app Nimie/main**
   5. Add executable permissions **chmod +x app**
   6. Now to run the server **./app**

-## User Story

-Lupita, an undergrad student of kiit, is tired of using whatsapp and scrolling through instagram.
-Most of her conversions over whatsapp are mundane and mostly about regular college stuff.
-To have some fun and possibly get some honest compliments from people, she decides to try out the Nimie App.
-Via the app she generates a unique link and shares it over her whatsapp status.
-Within a few hours, her app inbox gets filled with various messages ranging from “I love you” to “Kaam dhanda nahi hai kiya? ”.
-She can then tap on the “I love you” text and replies back with a painful “Sorry I’ve a bf”.
-The anonymous person(aka simp) then gets a notification of the same.
-Lupita shares a screenshot of the conversation on her whatsapp for flexing.
-After 24 hours the link expires.
-However the conversations remain

 ## Proposed Architecture